squiggle-lang/squiggle-lang.org/why/index.md

 <h2 id="versus-es6"><a href="#versus-es6">Versus ES6 / ES2015</a></h2>

-ES6 (now known as ES2015 officially) is the [latest JavaScript standard][es6].
+ES6 (now known as ES2015 officially) is the [latest JavaScript standard][7].
 It was designed to be backwards compatible, so that means it inherits all of JavaScripts bad parts, merely adding *more things* to JS to know and use, not reducing complexity in any way.

-Browser support is getting better every day, but the [compatibility table][compat] is filled with a lot of red still.
+Browser support is getting better every day, but the [compatibility table][6] is filled with a lot of red still.
 Many things cannot be polyfilled 100% correctly, so there's also a risk of writing code that depends on polyfilled fake-ES6 but won't run in a real ES6 engine, such as generators, symbols, weakmaps, and more.

 <h2 id="versus-typescript"><a href="versus-typescript">Versus TypeScript</a></h2>